mhanberg/blog/_posts/2021-04-09-temple-ast-and-protocols.md

 }
 ```

+The biggest benefit to the AST is it's role as an _intermediate format_.
+Since we've explored the entire AST, we can now run it through another step if we'd like before generating the final output.
+The goal is to target EEx, but now that we have the IF, we could write a generator that targets ANSI sequences for a CLI or maybe even [Scenic](https://github.com/boydm/scenic)!

+This brings us to our next topic, protocols!

 ## Protocols

-I am utilizing a [protocol](https://elixir-lang.org/getting-started/protocols.html) to be able to compile Temple AST into an iolist that represents EEx.
+The EEX generator step utilizes a [protocol](https://elixir-lang.org/getting-started/protocols.html) to be able to compile Temple AST into an iolist that represents EEx.

-Each AST module implements this protocol and this allows any protocol implementation to compile any child nodes it contains without concerning itself with the shape of the children.
+Each AST module implements this protocol and this allows any protocol implementation to generate any child nodes it contains without concerning itself with the shape of the children.

 The impl for the `Text` node type is the easiest to understand.